The team self-serve analytics setup checklist

 Context

-Tables and columns have descriptions the AI can use.
+- Tables and columns have descriptions the AI can use.
 Not just names.
 What the status enum values mean, which timestamp to use for reporting, which of the three revenue-ish columns is the real one.
-The best source is where this knowledge already lives: your schema, your source code, your internal docs.
+The best source is wherever this knowledge already lives: your schema, your source code, your internal docs.

 Visibility